Home Vancouver Breweries and Beer

 • Craft Beer Market – a large pub in the Olympic Village’s historic Salt Building at 85 West 1st Avenue boasting the city’s largest selection of craft beers.

 • Deep Cove Brewery – a craft beer brewery at 2270 Dollarton Highway in North Vancouver.
-They also have a distillery where they make their own spirits including berry liqueurs, vodka, whiskey and gin.
+The brewery also has a distillery where it makes its own spirits including berry liqueurs, vodka, whiskey and gin.

 • Luppolo Brewing – a brewery at 1123 Venables Street in East Vancouver.